 Earlier in the year my superhero obsessed 3 year old was turning 4.
 He wore a spider man suit non-stop for 2 weeks (we managed to convince him that the “real spider man” washed his suit each night- otherwise he would have slept in it too!).

-Things were pretty busy as we were preparing the release of our pilot season for Alternative Chef Kitchen, and December had been very busy with cooking experiments and recipe development for future episodes, but I was scrolling through instagram when I saw this fantastic spider man pancake by Kitchen Fun with My 3 Sons (@kitchenfunwithmy3sons) (If you haven’t checked out that feed you absolutely have to because Jill has some fantastic ideas, that you can easily turn into food intolerance-friendly versions especially with a little knowledge of food intolerance friendly alternatives– ).
+Things were pretty busy as we were preparing the release of our pilot season for Alternative Chef Kitchen, and December had been very busy with cooking experiments and recipe development for future episodes, but I was scrolling through instagram when I saw this fantastic spider man pancake by Kitchen Fun with My 3 Sons (@kitchenfunwithmy3sons) (If you haven’t checked out that feed you absolutely have to because Jill has some fantastic ideas, that you can easily turn into food intolerance-friendly versions especially with a little knowledge of alternatives).
 So I saw this and I thought – ‘I can totally do that gluten, dairy, soy and egg free’ (my kids and I have issues with dairy, my niece has coeliac disease, my nephew was following a vegan diet and I get itchy if I have too much soy so since my daughter was diagnosed with her dairy and soy allergy as an infant, even though she’s outgrown the allergy and eats and drinks soy now, I tend to cook without it at home).

 As I’m not much of a cake decorator, the icing on the cake for me was pretty much the fact that there was no icing on the cake;-)

 If you’d like to make your own dairy, soy, gluten and egg free cake – and eat it too – here’s an alternative:

 - 1 packet of Orgran vanilla cake mix (if you can’t have egg, follow the instructions and make it without egg, but consider using 2 packets of cake mix so you get a bit more height as it won’t rise quite as high without egg).